genesis-community/bosh-genesis-kit/README.md

   another BOSH Director, you will be prompted for the name of that BOSH director.
   This name should match the alias you have configured in your BOSH config, as it will tell Genesis how to communicate with that BOSH Director to deploy BOSH.
+- **params.session_timeout** - The number of days before the UAA refresh token for login sessions to the BOSH director expires.
+Extending this gives you more time before the BOSH CLI requests that you log-in again.
+This is set to 1 day by default.

 #### Shield Params